johnckealy/djengu/README.md

 ### Flavours

-Auto DevOps has four branches:
+Djengu currently has three choices (more will be added as the project progresses):

-1) `Main`: Runs an instance of quasar and Django
+1) `Basic`: Creates a basic Quasar and Django application.

-2) `Static-site`: Runs a basic quasar application

-3) `Authentication`: Django and Quasar with JWT token authentication set up out of the box
+2) `Authentication`: Django and Quasar with JWT token authentication out of the box

-4) `Celery`: Based on Main, with Celery beat set up
+3) `Static-site`: Runs a basic Quasar application with no Django backend